Program for All Inclusive Care For The Elderly

-Find answers to question you may have on a specific question, situation, on an individual, and on a specific program.
-If you don't find the answer to your question below, contact the program from the Department of Health Care Services program contact list.
+This webpage provides answers to common questions regarding the Program for All Inclusive Care for the Elderly (PACE).
+If you don't find the answer to your question below, please contact the program from the Department of Health Care Services program contact list.

 - What Do You Mean By PACE?